March 09, 2026

 Berry fruit juices work well if diluted.
 Full-strength berry nectars are often too thick for the seeds to disperse freely.
 A 50/50 mix with water gives the right consistency.

 Mango is probably the most popular tropical pairing globally.
-Diluted mango juice has enough sweetness and colour to carry the drink, and the seeds add a textural contrast to the thick sweetness of mango.
 Always dilute full-strength mango juice at least 50/50 with water or sparkling water.
 Full-strength mango is too thick for seeds to disperse properly.

-Passion fruit has an acidity that works similarly to citrus.
-The strong tropical flavour means it can support the seeds without either element overwhelming the other.
+Passion fruit has an acidity that works similarly to citrus and the strong tropical flavour means it can support the seeds without either element overwhelming the other.

 This is the section most articles skip entirely, and it is the most useful thing to address for anyone who has tried basil seeds and been put off by the texture.

 Wrong water ratio.
 Too many seeds in too little water during soaking means seeds compete for water and the gel forms unevenly.
-Some seeds over-gel and become slimy while others remain under-hydrated.
 The right ratio is one teaspoon of seeds to 200 to 250ml of water during soaking.

 Wrong base drink.
 A thin, plain base liquid makes the gel feel more pronounced.
-Adding the seeds to a drink with some viscosity, even slightly sweetened water, diluted juice, or coconut water, changes how the gel feels against that backdrop.
 In a slightly viscous liquid, the seeds feel like pearls.
 In plain water, the gel can feel more noticeable.

 Almost nothing.
 Soaked basil seeds are nearly flavourless.
 Some people notice a very faint, mild earthiness in plain water.
 In any flavoured drink the seeds have no perceptible taste at all.
 The entire experience is about texture.